 In particular in the 1980s, this latter role of research was addressed by many colleagues and some of the publications and papers mentioned below are devoted to this question.

 Nowadays, the digitalization of our everyday life is highly dynamic undertaking, causing enormous improvements of work processes, but at the same time threatening our liberty rights.
 Fortunately, a number of initiatives is aimed at containing the risks and sensibilizing the use of the Internet.
-One of these initiatives is the lecture series “Internet and Privacy” at the TU Berlin, which will be held again in 2021.
+One of these initiatives is the lecture series “Internet and Privacy” at TU Berlin.

 Publications on Disarmament and Arms Research